deluca-4139/CH-Song-Exchanger/README.md

 python app.py
 ```

-if you're on a Unix system (Mac/Linux). **(Note that at the moment, only Windows systems are supported.
-See TODOs below for more details.)** Make sure you've installed all of the dependencies listed below, either with `pip install` or `py -m pip install`.
+if you're on a Unix system (Mac/Linux). **(Support for Mac/Linux systems is currently in testing.
+For those on those systems, download the executables from the latest pre-release!)** Make sure you've installed all of the dependencies listed below, either with `pip install` or `py -m pip install`.

 You can also download the latest build from the sidebar of the repository, which should contain an executable built with `pyinstaller`.
-Just extract the archive and run `CH-X.exe` or the equivalent binary.
+Just download and run the executable/binary for your relevant system.

 ### Dependencies:
 * `twisted`